 Read the GDC's sustainable design case study: Engaging Community with Graphic Design.

-Until recently, the MEC catalogue was a primary source of information for co-op members.
+Back in the day, the MEC catalogue was a primary source of information for co-op members.
 Mailed to approximately 530,000 members nationwide in both official languages, the catalogue was a staple for Canadian outdoor enthusiasts.
-I was very proud to work extensively on the Fall + Winter MEC catalogue while on contract with MEC.
+I was very excited to work extensively on the Fall + Winter MEC catalogue while on contract with MEC.

 I was responsible for laying out product pages and creating all the non-product pages, including the very successful Big Wild teaser (concept created with Philip Torrens) and the sustainability page (concept created with Philip Torrens and photographed by Linda Mackie).